Copyright (c) 2007 THE THRASH METAL GUIDE

 ZOMBIE (USA)

 Based on the Split, this is simplistic fast-paced thrash along the lines of early Slayer (before "Reign in Blood") and early Whiplash.
 The vocals are modelled on Tom Araya.
-The songs tend to be longer for the style (5-6min), but there is nothing complex going on, if we exclude some cool leads, not too typical for the aforementioned bands.
+The songs tend to be longer for the style (5-6min), but there's nothing complex going on if we exclude some cool leads, not too typical for the aforementioned bands.

 First Bite Demo, 2006